-In summary the benefits of using triacylglycerol lipase in the brewing industry are:
+In summary the benefits of using triacylglycerol lipase in the production of cereal-based beverages and foods, including in the brewing industry are:

 - increased flexibility in choice of raw materials (i.e. some proportion of non-malted cereals can be used) - more efficient and more predictable mash separations - higher extract yield from the mash - potential for higher alcohol yield - increase in filtration rate and so less use of filtration aids - reduced potential for beer haze to form in the final packaged product.